savman330/Mozilla-express/README.md

 # Mozilla-Express Tut

+_each successive README will be in it's own directory_

 ### 1 - what is Node/Express?

 Node is a Javascript runtime environment that is inteneded to be run outside the browser.  (which is nice b/c you can